How to Clean Your Curtains at Home | Rug Doctor

 Hand-wash in cold water with a mild laundry detergent or powder.

-Avoid the acrylic coat folding over and sticking to itself, as when it unsticks the coating may peel off and lessen the effect of the thermal/ black out curtains, as well as looking faded and unsightly.
+Do not allow the acrylic coat to fold over and stick to itself.
+When it unsticks, the coating may peel off and lessen the effect of the blackout/thermal curtains, making them look faded and unsightly.

 To Dry